| |

 than Sunday.

-did not apply to animals).
-Sometimes the commandment is translated
+applied only to people.
+Sometimes the text is translated as

-as Thou shalt not do murder, which looks more straightforward.
+Thou shalt not do murder, to make the question more

-a human being?
-Was a foetus a human being?
+a Moslem a human being?
+Was a rebel a human being?
 Were non-Europeans

 human beings?
 Was a disabled child a human being?
 In each of

-these four cases, the Churches gave different answers at different
+these cases, the Churches gave different answers at different

 times.
 Also, was the injunction absolute?
 Could Christians kill